 I kept going and appreciated all of the supporters.
-I had a brief chat with a lady who was wearing a SOAS tri top.
+A woman who was wearing a SOAS tri top chatted with me briefly.
 I also kept an eye out for Lindsay as I expected her to pass me during the run, but she was feeling the effects of the heat.

 Just after the final turn, someone shouted out to me.
 It was really lovely to see Jo Restall who used to swim in the same lane as me at Southampton Tri Club.
 Jo was doing her first Olympic triathlon – well done, Jo!

 As I headed into the Excel Centre, I spotted Stu who was waiting in the team meeting point with Jez.
 They came out and joined me on the red carpet and we were able to finish together.

 Annoyingly, my Garmin is refusing to download my data, but I know that I went through 10k in 1:05 and ended up doing just over 11k in 1:11!
 I had estimated that the run would take me 1:15-1:20, so I was pleased with that result.

 After crossing the finish line, I drank a bottle of Lucozade and some water, whilst Jez rewarded himself with a pint of Erdinger Alkoholfrei.
 We were also given our medals and a buff.

 Shopping and going home